- Air Fryer Accessory Kit

 They’re non-stick pans.
 Remember to never use aerosol spray oils in these pans or in your air fryer if it’s coated with a Teflon® non-stick finish (which is why most recipes call for spritzing your food with oil).
 Those aerosols will eat right through the coating and wind up in your food.
 You’ll be raging at the manufacturers but it’s the aerosols that should be cursed again.

 Grill tongs are great but they can scratch a non-stick coating.
-Be sure and get the silicone type.
+This is a nice set which has the locking mechanism that doesn’t seem important until you need it.

-This particular pair of brushes is BPA Free, rated up to 446° Fahrenheit and have been known to pass the “pinch test”.
+Your brushes should be BPA Free be able to pass the “pinch test”.
 It’s become a popular test for checking to see if your silicone bakeware has any fillers.
 It’s easy to do.
 You just stretch the silicone.
 If it’s true silicone, it will hold its color.
 If you start to see white underneath, the accessory has filler in it.
 That filler may or may not be food grade.

 Really.
-You’ll want to try making muffins or brownies and the regular tins can scratch the basket but the paper cups are flimsy.
+You’ll want to try making muffins or brownies but the regular tins can scratch the basket and paper cups are flimsy.
 Get silicone cups and anything else that looks like it might fit in there.

-You can fit 7 regular sized cupcake molds into a 3.5 liter air fryer but the sides will touch the basket and this might not be a wise decision since silicone molds will melt.
+As you can see from the photo below, you can fit seven regular sized cupcake molds into a 3.5 liter air fryer but the sides will touch the basket.
+This might not be a wise decision since silicone molds can melt.
 Stick to six cups to leave a little breathing room.

-NOTE: This particular set of silicone liner cups did NOT pass our pinch test!
+NOTE: This particular set of silicone liner cups in our air fryer did NOT pass our pinch test!
 Yes, it says it’s food grade silicone in the description but there were definitely white stripes in-between the ribs.

 Rumor has it that our favorite OXO cups failed the test, too.
 That’s just heart-breaking.

 If you catch Air Fryer Fever, you’ll eventually want to start experiment with different types of potatoes and French Fry recipes (ever heard of truffle oil frite?).
-You’ll find a Sopito an invaluable accessory.
+You’ll find a commercial French Fry cutter an invaluable accessory.

 I don’t know why other people don’t mention this, but when you’re juggling metal baskets and assorted ramekins, you need lots of trivets.
 Heated Pyrex on a cold surface can explode and it’s nice to be able to pull the baskets out of the fryer without worrying about where you’re going to set it if there’s a trivet waiting right in front of it.